AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/download-scores.md

 >[!NOTE] The reader account is for querying the data using sql clients, worksheet, and BI solutions which supports JDBC connector.

-Once you have your credentials and URL, you can query the model tables, either in their raw format., aggregated by touchpoint date, or conversion date.
+Once you have your credentials and URL, you can query the model tables, aggregated by touchpoint date, or conversion date.

 ### Finding your schema in Snowflake